-I used to hate revolved triangle, not quite as much as wheel pose.
+I used to hate revolved triangle.
 It's difficult.
 But, it's a great pose for strengthening the legs, the back and the waist.
-It can also be used to strengthen the arms.
+It can even be used to strengthen the arms.

 In triangle forward bend (as a prep for revolved triangle) one of the actions that you can work on to help give your twisting muscles a foundation from which to turn the ribcage is to push your pelvis rearwards.